-Career Options after MBA in Finance
+Job options after MBA in finance

 A master’s degree or diploma specializing in finance opens career opportunities in various fields such as financial statement reporting & analysis, taxation, asset finance, tax planning, hedge fund management, investment banking, international finance, and insurance management.
 Finance is the life-blood of any organization and the Post Graduate Diploma in Financial Management aims to impart expertise to manage financial resources, analyze company reports, and apply the principles of financial risk management, business, and managerial skills.

 MBA in Finance graduates have an edge over others in the job market.
 Let’s have a look at the various job roles offered after MBA in Finance along with their starting salaries.

 Jobs after MBA in Finance